nuagenetworks/nuage-metroae-config/README.md

 ...
 ```

-Most packages required by Levistate are available as part of the base python functionality.
+Most packages required by MetroAE config are available as part of the base
+python functionality.
 However we will need to install the following:

 - Bambou
 - Jinja2 (min version 2.10)